GowthamVasishta/java-conceptual/oop/constructor.md

 }
 ```

 Even though adding default constructor is optional .
 But it is advisable to add default constructor.
-(You will learn the reason behind this **Method overloading**)
+(You will learn the reason behind this in  **Method overloading**)

 [Back : This keyword] (https://github.com/GowthamVasishta/java-conceptual/blob/master/oop/this.md) | [Index](https://github.com/GowthamVasishta/java-conceptual/tree/master/Introduction) | [Next : Static Keyword] (https://github.com/GowthamVasishta/java-conceptual/blob/master/oop/static.md)